top of page

 PSP

-PSPNYINC went all out for the 2nd Annual West 163rd Street Block Party.
-Imagine a bouncy house, water dunk and slide, kiddie pools, and sprinklers, along with endless food and vendors giving away books and health care resources.
-Ray's Pizza Bar even treated everyone to free slices!
-The grills were fired up, and the whole community came together to have a blast before a thunderstorm briefly interrupted the fun.
-It was an unforgettable time, and we're grateful to all the vendors, politicians, volunteers, and supporters who have been with us since day one.
+PSPNYINC went all out for the 2nd Annual West 163rd Street Block Party!
+Picture this: a bouncy house, a water dunk tank and slide, kiddie pools, and sprinklers, all accompanied by endless food and vendors giving away books and health care resources.

 PSPNYINC 2nd Annual Fundraiser

-Last night’s PSPNY 2nd Annual Fundraiser was an unforgettable celebration of joy and connection, led by Tanesha Grant and her dedicated board.
 The event honored remarkable individuals, including Minister Francine Davis, Leah Goodridge, Hope Newton, Jumaane D. Williams, Tajh Sutton, and Ralph Fasano.
-Soulful performances by Marla Louissant and a delightful dish from Chef Salvatore Corea enhanced the atmosphere.
-It was a powerful gathering in support of a noble cause and we hope to see you at the PSPNYINC 3rd Annual Fundraiser to continue this mission.
+Soulful performances by Marla Louissaint and a delicious dish from Chef Salvatore Corea enhanced the atmosphere.

 PSPNYINC & Minister Fran 163rd Street Food Ministry

-PSPNYINC and Minister Fran hosted their annual food ministry event right in front of their building, creating a vibrant atmosphere of kindness and generosity.
 Volunteers gathered to distribute meals to anyone in need, ensuring that no one was left without nourishment, regardless of their circumstances.
-This heartfelt initiative filled empty stomachs and served as a powerful reminder of the importance of giving back to the community.
-It was a true example of leadership through service, showcasing the spirit of compassion that defines their mission.
+This heartfelt initiative not only filled empty stomachs but also served as a powerful reminder of the importance of giving back to the community.

 Community first, always!